Account Security

 Users & Roles

-SAM Users and Roles are managed from the Security screen.
+Except for Soracom Managed Roles, permissions are defined using Permission Statements.
+SAM users, authentication methods, roles, and permissions are managed from the Security screen.
 Login to the User Console.
 Click your account menu, then select Security.

 and Role:*